datacubeR/.datacuber/README.md

 ## Core Programs

-To install all the Core software use:
+Go to the Repo and install all the Core software using:

 ```bash
 make install-core